 Why does my FMV guide show last year's date?

-Summary: In January through March, it is common to see the prior year's FMV guide because the new guide is not available yet.
+Summary: In January through April, it is common to see the prior year's FMV guide because the new guide is not available yet.
 We typically publish the next year's guide around April.
-You can always enter a custom value based on comparable sales.
+If you disagree with a suggested value for your item, you can always enter a custom value based on comparable sales.
 For IRS guidance on FMV, see IRS Publication 561.

 Which guide year Charity Record uses